amarula/dyndesign/docs/class_builder.md

 In the code above, the "A" component class cannot be instantiated because the first positional argument of its constructor is missing.
-However, this does not raise an exception, and the execution proceeds to add the "B" component.
+However, this does not raise any exception and the execution proceeds to add the "B" component.

-NOTE: *The example above also shows a hybrid way to configure the Global Settings.
-Instead of defining them using the `GLOBAL_DYNCONFIG` variable in the Configurator class, they can be passed directly as keyword arguments to the `dynconfig` function, in the same way as when passing the configuration settings explicitly.*

 ### Component Initialization Parameters

-The arguments that are passed to component constructors can be customized to achieve any desired result.
+The arguments that are passed to component constructors can be customized with a high degree of flexibility.
 This can be accomplished through two distinct
 approaches:

 1. By partially or entirely replacing the arguments passed to the injection method